RyanKhoo03/powerbi-accommodation-dashboard/README.md

-# Student Accommodation Analytics Dashboard
+# Student Accommodation Analytics PowerBI Dashboard

 ## Objective
 Analyse a 10,000+ record student accommodation dataset to identify inefficiencies in offer processing and allocation.